-- The other contrasting twist: In the Spring of 2017 Pret rented the prestigious and expensive Barbican Center during the day for a 1 – 2 week seminar on customer service.
+- The other contrasting twist: In the Spring of 2017 Pret rented the prestigious and expensive Barbican Center during the day for a 1 – two or three-week seminar on customer service.
 Pret didn’t hire the main concert hall, but several rooms upstairs including the amphitheater where videos were shown.
 The seminar was only for Leader and Managers on how to lure customers further.
 The theme of the seminar was a typical Pret brainwash: “Be honest, kind, generous”.
 It was basically in a nutshell about how to kiss butt to get more customers and retain regulars.

 Leaders from different areas were scheduled in time slots to come in for 1-2 hours.
 We were lead through the different rooms that had different themes.
 In one room for example they showed an undercover video of a Pret HQ staff going into a shop and testing the counter staff on certain issues.
 Some staff “failed” the test, others succeeded.
 There was much laughter in the room etc. I disliked this very much because as staff we were already secretly tested by weekly Mystery Shoppers.
 To then have a hidden camera on us on top of that felt even more invasive.

 Another room spoke about customer service in a way that we were told to NOT say “sir” or “madam” to customers, as some have complained to Head Office that staff mistook their gender.
 Other rooms had other themes.
 But what was NOT spoken about, what was NOT trained or highlighted was allergen and labelling!